 The importance of getting Coronavirus (COVID-19) vaccinations

-The last two years has seen us plunged into national pandemic, and sadly many lives have been lost to this disease.
+The last few years has seen us plunged into national pandemic, and sadly many lives have been lost to this disease.
 That’s why getting vaccinated has never been more important.
 Getting vaccinated could save your life.
 COVID-19 vaccines provide strong protection against serious illness, hospitalisation, and death.

 There is also some evidence that being vaccinated will make it less likely that you will pass the virus on to others, which means your decision to get the vaccine also protects those around you.